stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 4. **Negotiation**: discussions between developers and stakeholders regarding requirements until a consensus is reached

 Note that this process is a highly iterative process and make take many iterations before requirements are finalized.

+## SRS

+Why is the SRS important?
+The SRS offers a way to communicate requirements to others.
+Different projects require different SRS.
+The IEEE has defined a standard in which requirements may be specified:

+1. Introduction
+2. User requirements
+3. System requirements (functional and non-functional)

+It is important to note that requirements should have the following properties:

+- Simple (specific not compound)
+- Testable
+- Organized
+- Numbered (traceability purposes)